opencv/opencv/samples/clojure/simple-sample/README.md

 ## Next Steps

-This tutorial only introduce the very basic environment set up to be able to interact with OpenCV in a CLJ REPL.
+This tutorial only introduces the very basic environment set up to be able to interact with OpenCV in a CLJ REPL.

 I recommend any Clojure newbie to read the